NewcastleRSE/BayesNetty/docs/impute-data.rst

       -

     * - -impute-network-data-random-training
-      - use randomly sampled values for missing data for training data
+      - use randomly sampled values for missing data for training data (default if complete data is less than 40 percent)
       -

     * - -impute-network-data-random-restarts n